EricThomson/practical_python/getting_started.md

 4. Double-click into the empty cell and type in `1+1` and then `shift-Enter` to run the code.
 You should then see the number `2` printed out, and you should be taken to a new cell.

-5. Once emphasis is on the the new cell, click on the dropdown menu where it says `Code`, and select `Markdown`.
+5. Once emphasis is on the the new cell, in the Toolbar dropdown where it says `Code` click and select `Markdown`.
 Now go back into the blank cell and enter the following lines:

 ```
      # Hello World!